Goodbye, my sweet home. I'll miss you.

 The spider must have created the water with [Water Synthesis] in its mouth, then shot it out with [Shooting], resulting in the powerful water blast that can break even the dungeon walls.

 I could take this spider out with the same strategy as I did to the frog, but this guy is hiding inside a crevice made by a huge boulder.
 I can't hit it with my web.

-My guess is that the spider has taken a position as a hidden tower, shooting that water gun of it's from the darkness of the crevice when something is passing by.
-A good strategy, for a muscle brained spider.
+I guess that the spider has taken a position as a hidden tower, shooting that water gun of it's from the darkness of the crevice when something is passing by.
+A good strategy, for a muscle-brained spider.

 I've got [Stealth] running, so there is no big risk in climbing the boulder.
 First, a climbing cord.
 Hoi!

 Wheeze, wheeze, that was tougher than I thought.
 And this thing is not that big either!
 Maybe I should have used the rubber-cord trick like that time with the Adventurers.